 Now that you’ve purchased quality linens, you need to store them properly.
 Placing you nice sheets on wood or melamine shelving can lead to discoloration over time, however, this can be easily avoided by adding a protective liner to your shelves.

-If you prefer a more organised approach, use fabric boxes or cloth bins to better sort your linens.
+If you prefer a more organized approach, use fabric boxes or cloth bins to better sort your linens.
 Add labels, and with everything at your fingertips, you’ll never have to frantically search through the linen closet again.

 Remember that Details Matter